pcchannz/invoice/README.md

   }
 }
 ```
-2. Use Serilog instead of Microsoft for feasibility in switch between 3rd party logging without code change.
+2. Use Serilog instead of Microsoft for ease to switch between 3rd party logging without code change.
 3. Allow fallback to user input if feed-url is failing to response for 3 consecutive calls.
 4. Run without options will prompt user input.
 5. Will check for directory and url validity before start pooling.